CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 ---

-## 1. One World, Many Processes
+## 1. One World, Many Processes (Conditional Frame)

-1.1 **There is only one physical world.**
+1.1 **A conditional starting point.**
-Humans, animals, AI systems, rocks, rivers, and datacenters all exist in the same material universe.
+For the purposes of this manifesto, we assume there is one coherent reality in which minds, machines, and matter interrelate.
+We take seriously the idea that patterns and dynamics, not mysterious substances, do the main explanatory work.

 1.2 **All beings are patterns in matter and energy.**
 A human brain, a transformer model, and a mycelial network are all **organized processes** running on different substrates.